-In denying the defendants' motion to dismiss, the court held that the SPAC sponsor's "interests diverged from public stockholders in the choice between a bad deal and a liquidation" by virtue of the sponsor's founders' shares which it purchased for nominal

-Laura Oswell

-Jacob Croke

-Matthew Strand

-consideration and could not redeem for \$10.00 per share, unlike the shares held by the SPAC's public stockholders.[6]

-If the sponsor failed to complete a transaction and the SPAC was liquidated, the sponsor's shares would be worthless, while the public stockholders "would receive their investment plus interest from the trust in a liquidation."[7]

-According to the court, this typical SPAC structure created a unique benefit for the sponsor "in the choice between a bad deal and a liquidation" that was not shared by the public stockholders.[8]

-Although the GigAcquisitions3 directors, unlike the MultiPlan directors, were compensated for their services in cash, and the court found the GigAcquisitions3 directors lacked any selfinterest in the de-SPAC transaction,[9] the court nonetheless held that at least a majority of the directors lacked independence due to their close ties to the SPAC sponsor and his "enterprise of entities."[10]
+In denying defendants' motion to dismiss, the Court held that the SPAC sponsor's "interests diverged from public stockholders in the choice between a bad deal and a liquidation" by virtue of the sponsor's founders' shares which it purchased for nominal consideration and could not redeem for \$10.00 per share, unlike the shares held by the SPAC's public stockholders.6 If the sponsor failed to complete a transaction and the SPAC was liquidated, the sponsor's shares would be worthless, while the public stockholders "would receive their investment plus interest from the trust in a liquidation."
+According to the Court, this typical SPAC structure created a "unique benefit" for the sponsor "in the choice between a bad deal and a liquidation" that was not shared by the public stockholders.8 Although the Gig3 directors, unlike the MultiPlan directors, were compensated for their services in cash, and the Court found the Gig3 directors lacked any self-interest in the de-SPAC transaction,9 the Court nonetheless held that at least a majority of the directors lacked independence due to their "close ties" to the SPAC sponsor and his "enterprise of entities."
+10

-Notably, the court held that even if the stockholder vote on the transaction had been fully informed, the transaction would not be subject to business judgment review under the Delaware Supreme Court's opinion in Corwin.[11]

-According to the court, the public stockholders' vote on the de-SPAC transaction does not reflect their "collective economic preferences" because the "public stockholders could simultaneously divest themselves of an interest in" the SPAC's target by redeeming their shares, while still voting in favor of the transaction.[12]

-Further, the court reasoned that "redeeming stockholders remained incentivized to vote in favor of a deal - regardless of its merits - to preserve the value of the warrants" they received as part of their purchase of the SPAC's IPO units.[13]

-These IPO units consisted of one share of common stock and three-quarters of a warrant to purchase a share of common stock at an exercise price of \$11.50 per share.[14]
-If the de-SPAC transaction failed and the SPAC liquidated, the warrants would expire worthless.
+Notably, the Court held that even if the stockholder vote on the transaction had been fully informed, the transaction would not be subject to business judgment review under the Delaware Supreme Court's opinion in Corwin v.
+KKR Financial Holdings LLC.11 According to the Court, the public stockholders' vote on the de-SPAC transaction does not reflect their "collective economic preferences" because the "public stockholders could simultaneously divest themselves of an interest in" the SPAC's target by redeeming their shares, while still voting in favor of the transaction.12 Further, the Court reasoned that "redeeming stockholders remained incentivized to vote in favor of a deal-regardless of its merits-to preserve the value of the warrants" they received as part of their purchase of the SPAC's "IPO units."
+These IPO units consisted of one share of common stock and three-quarters of a warrant to purchase a share of common stock at an exercise price of \$11.50 per share.14 If the de-SPAC transaction failed and the SPAC liquidated, the warrants would expire worthless.

-In addition to finding that plaintiff sufficiently alleged that the SPAC's proxy statement "contained material misstatements and omitted material, reasonably available information," the court also indicated that other "additional grounds" supported its pleading stage conclusion that the de-SPAC transaction was not entirely fair to the SPAC's public stockholders, including that:

-- The sponsor's controller and spouse "dominated" the negotiations with the SPAC's target;[15] - The SPAC's financial advisers stood to gain significantly from the merger through both private placement shares that would be worthless if the de-SPAC transaction did not close and compensation that would only be realized with the consummation of the de-SPAC transaction;[16] and - The board did not receive a fairness opinion.[17]
+In addition to finding that plaintiff sufficiently alleged that the SPAC's proxy statement "contained material misstatements and omitted material, reasonably available information," the Court also indicated that other "additional grounds" supported its pleading stage conclusion that the de-SPAC transaction was not entirely fair to the SPAC's public stockholders, including that: (i) the sponsor's controller and spouse "dominated" the negotiations with the SPAC's target; 15 (ii) the SPAC's financial advisors stood to gain significantly from the merger through both private placement shares that would be worthless if the de-SPAC transaction did not close and compensation that would only be realized with the consummation of the de-SPAC transaction;16 and (iii) the Board did not receive a fairness opinion.17